Sewage Treatment Plant Manufacturer in India

 The key cost-determining factors for any STP project in India:

-• Treatment capacity (KLD/MLD): Larger systems cost more in absolute terms but less per KLD due to economies of scale
+• Treatment capacity (KLD/MLD): Larger plants cost more overall but reduce cost per KLD

-• Treated water quality target: Basic discharge-grade treatment versus reuse-grade tertiary treatment represent substantially different cost profiles
+• Treated water quality target: Reuse-grade treatment increases cost

 |---|---|